dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/components/section/section-info.md

 draft: true
 ---

-import Examples from 'Pages/uilib/components/form-section/Examples'
+import Examples from 'Pages/uilib/components/section/Examples'

 ## Description

-The `FormSection` component is a visual helper.
+The `Section` component is a visual helper.
 It wraps content inside a visual section banner.
 Use additionally `spacing` to get the default padding inside

 ## Usage